Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

 7. Get into the Deep Work State of Mind

 Give Cal Newport’s Deep Work a quick read.
-In his book, he’s trying to say quite similar to what Mihaly Csikszentmihalyi says in his book called Flow.
+In his book, he’s trying to say something quite similar to what Mihaly Csikszentmihalyi says in his book called Flow.
 By the way, these two are a must-read for any entrepreneur.

 You don’t have to overdo it, or else you’ll burn out your cognitive energy and willpower, which is limited and needs a recharge.

-The time you spend in Deep Work is extremely productive and deeply enhances your cognitive skills.
+The time you spend on Deep Work is extremely productive and deeply enhances your cognitive skills.
 Without letting anything disturb your focus using your willpower, you are making yourself stronger.
 Most people don’t have enough willpower to stick to a timetable and work on a task to completion.

 How to get into Deep Work State?

-- Get up early, make your bed and exercise.
+- Get up early, make your bed, and exercise.
 This is important.
 Doing these tiny morning chores will activate your brain and muscles.

-- Quit social media.
+- Quit using social media.
 You don’t have to quit every social network.
 Uninstall the Apps and use the web version.
 Instagram and Facebook need to be quit completely since they are highly addictive.

-- Create a routine of start time and the deadline for everyday work.
+- Create a routine of start time and deadline for everyday work.
 This will be the start and end of your deep work state.

 - Shallow work needs to be ignored.
-Checking your emails, notifications, casual calls, working out of scheduled time, browsing articles, reading magazines – are examples of shallow work.
+Checking your emails, notifications, casual calls, working out of scheduled time, browsing articles, and reading magazines – are examples of shallow work.

 - Start to finish.
 Every time you begin a task, your intent should be to finish it.
 8/10 times you’ll get most of the job done.
-Even if you don’t, you’ll feel amazing since you will accomplish so much more in a much lesser time.
+Even if you don’t, you’ll feel amazing since you will accomplish so much more in much lesser time.